XcooBee/xcoobee-cookie-kit/README.md

 The XCK can communicate users' grant and removal of consent for cookies to your site via webhook post (HTTP POST) as well.
 You will need an web accessible endpoint as defined by `targetUrl` that can process these messages and set/unset the cookies by cookie type.

+However, depending on your situation you still might be able to handle all interactions inside JavaScript without reloads or calls to backend (see example below)

 The HTTP POST will be using `CONTENT-TYPE` = `application/json`

 The body content is a JSON object with the user selection of cookie types.
 Only the cookie types for which you have asked for consent will be included.